 It also examined the extent to which those forces made effective use of the Police National Database to aggregate discrete pieces of information (both within and across forces) and so build a picture of the extent and nature of the alleged offending.

 HMIC concluded that mistakes had been made in the handling of information and allegations, and stated that we were “sufficiently concerned about information management” to commit to conducting a further review in this area.
-This inspection will fulfil this commitment, and will seek to answer the question: could the same mistakes that were revealed in the Savile case be made again?
+This inspection fulfilled this commitment, and sought to answer the question: could the same mistakes that were revealed in the Savile case be made again?

-For the purposes of this inspection, HMIC analysed the results of a self-assessment survey on the management of information which all forces completed in September 2013 and conducted fieldwork in 13 police forces.
+To answer this question, we analysed the results of a self-assessment survey on the management of information which all forces completed in September 2013 and conducted fieldwork in 13 police forces.
 Selection of forces for fieldwork was based on three criteria which were:

 - involvement in cases reported by victims of Savile (Surrey Police, Sussex Police, the Metropolitan Police Service and West Yorkshire Police);

 - involvement in the Bichard Inquiry (Cambridgeshire Constabulary and Humberside Police); or

 - because there was a high, low or average (compared to other forces in England and Wales) level of risk regarding information management identified in the national self-assessment survey (Dyfed-Powys Police, Hampshire Constabulary, Lancashire Constabulary, Lincolnshire Police, Merseyside Police, North Yorkshire Police and Nottinghamshire Police).